amitkr209/Tableau_and_Power_BI_Projects/Tableau Projects/Vrinda Store Sales Dashboard/Readme.md

 This project improved my ability to build **multi-dashboard solutions in Tableau**, combining **revenue analysis** with **order tracking**.
 I learned how to integrate demographic and geographic breakdowns for actionable insights, while ensuring dashboards remain interactive and user-friendly.

 ## Conclusion
-The **Vrinda Store Revenue & Orders Dashboard Project** demonstrates the power of Tableau in uncovering customer behavior and sales performance.
+The **Vrinda Store Sales Dashboard Project** demonstrates the power of Tableau in uncovering customer behavior and sales performance.
 By combining revenue and order perspectives, businesses can make more informed, data-driven decisions to enhance growth and efficiency.